meHealthX/mhx-specs/meps/mep-0-overview.md

 ## The Chain
 We use a permissioned network based on Ethereum using proof of stake.

+## Wallet
+On the customer side, other than managing the keys for the user, the wallet gives convenient access to the users' data, as well as notifying the user of consent requests each time a party asks for a user's specific data.
+The wallet is the app and/or the web platform through which the user interacts with the system.

+The wallet also has the usual capabilities related to cryptocurrency which enables the economy designed by the system.
+These include for instance reward for voluntarily sharing anonymized data, and consuming those rewards for services provided on the platform.

 ## Data Request / Transfer
 A data request is a transaction asking for a specific data type from multiple [randomly] chosen participants (research/pharma usecase), or a specific data of